adriangohjw/adriangohjw.github.io/_posts/2021-05-19-ruby-scenic-gem.markdown

 > Using Scenic, you can bring the power of SQL views to your Rails application without having to switch your schema format to SQL.
 Scenic provides a convention for versioning views that keeps your migration history consistent and reversible and avoids having to duplicate SQL strings across migrations.

 I will be skipping the setup of the gem over in this post - do refer to the documentation!

-But in a nutshell, you can move the passing

 ### Postgres query to set up the view